 Submit your best, and become a part of this new collection!

 Submissions open June 1st through July 1st via our Submittable page.
 And, as always, there will be no submission fee.

 Taken from Gertrude Stein’s Tender Buttons, and the poem “Rooms,” our series title appears in the line:

 “Cadences, real cadences, real cadences and a quiet color.
 Careful and curved, cake and sober, all accounts and mixture, a guess at anything is righteous, should there be a call there would be a voice.”

-Submissions for this annual web feature open May 18th and run through June 19th, via Submittable.
+Submissions for this annual web feature are open June 1st through July 1st via Submittable.
 Poetry, prose, visual art, reviews and interviews will all be considered, so get your work ready.
 We can't wait to see what you have for us.

 We welcome all breeds of creative hybrid and collaboration.
 For this series, we seek work from writers who self-identify as “queer,” while acknowledging that this designation is subjective and highly personal.
 We believe the term “queer” connotes flexibility--we will not police your identity.

 That said, our goal is to provide a forum for writers whose voices might be mis- or underrepresented by the literary mainstream, and we ask that contributors respectfully acknowledge this objective.
 Submitted content need not be LGBTQ-specific.
 Work must be previously unpublished.
 We will accept simultaneous submissions with timely notification.
 Allies are encouraged to contribute reviews of poetry and prose by queer authors from books contemporary to historic.
 We are also seeking provocative interviews with queer writers and artists.

 Please submit up to 5,000 words of prose, fiction or creative nonfiction.